jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 * Burst mode data transfers

-With individual data transfers, Vitis HLS reads or writes a single element of data for each address.
+With individual data transfers, Vitis HLS reads or writes a single data element for each address.
 The following example shows a single read and single write operation.
 In this example, Vitis HLS generates an address on the AXI interface to read a single data value and an address to write a single data value.
 The interface transfers one data value per address.

 ```c++
 void bus (int *d) {